mithereal/ex_webp/README.md

 When `mix webp default` is invoked, the task arguments will be appended to the ones configured above.

-## Adding to Phoenix
+## Adding to Phoenix w/o static compressor

-To add `webp` to an application using Phoenix, you need only four steps.
-Note that installation requires that Phoenix watchers can accept `MFArgs` tuples – so you must have Phoenix > v1.5.9.

 First add it as a dependency in your `mix.exs`: